 I worked through holidays.
 Special event coming up for the family?
 I’d have to set up a block in my schedule, and usually still spend half of it in my inbox.

 So in other words, I’ve been in the same place you are.
 Whether you’re selling online courses, trying to launch your membership website, or putting the finishing touches on your digital downloads, I know there’s one thing that connects us all.

 We’re in the 54% of people who report their stress level stays at high.

 So we normalize it.
-We accept the sleepless nights, the gnawing anxiety, and the teeth-grinding hustle as our day-to-day and tell ourselves that someday it’ll change.
+We accept the sleepless nights, the anxiety-fueled procrastination, the unceasing perfectionism, and the teeth-grinding hustle as our day-to-day and tell ourselves that someday it’ll change.

 Except it doesn’t.
 Passive income is a misnomer: we don’t get to create a product and kick our feet up.
 We have to market online courses, keep pushing out membership site content, and handle the dozens of little fires that crop up every day.

 “It’s a lot of work,” Becky Mollenkamp, successful membership site owner and seasoned entrepreneur, told us.

 All that work and stress compounds.
 Eventually, ideally later rather than sooner, you hit burnout.

 Take a look at the top instigators of burnout according to human resource leaders:

 Unfair compensation, unreasonable workload, and too much overtime -- doesn’t that sound an awful lot like what entrepreneurs call normal?